Giants vs. Diamondbacks Player Props Betting Odds

 Gurriel Stats

-- Lourdes Gurriel Jr. has 37 hits with eight doubles, a triple, five home runs, 11 walks and 19 RBI.
-He's also stolen one base.
+- Lourdes Gurriel Jr. has put up 38 hits with nine doubles, a triple, five home runs and 11 walks.
+He has driven in 19 runs with one stolen base.

-- Gurriel has picked up at least one hit in two games in a row.
-During his last five outings he is batting .500 with a double, three home runs, four walks and five RBI.
+- Gurriel brings a three-game streak with at least one hit into this matchup.
+During his last five outings he is batting .333 with two doubles, two home runs, four walks and four RBI.

 Gurriel Recent Games